Japan's Okinawa marks half century since U.S. handover as regional tensions grow | Law-Order

 "These are small islands," said a protester on the island of Miyako, host to Japan's newest army base, declining to give her name.
 "Building up a military base will not protect them but rather make them a target of attack."

-Prime Minister Fumio Kishida will take part in ceremonies to commemorate the handover on Okinawa, while Emperor Naruhito will make comments via videolink from Tokyo.
-Okinawans have long resented having to bear the outsize burden of hosting bases, and the issue has occasionally sparked massive protests.
+Okinawans have long resented having to bear the outsize burden of hosting U.S. bases, and the issue has occasionally sparked massive protests.
 Of 812 Okinawans polled by public broadcaster NHK in March, 56% said they strongly opposed U.S. bases; only a quarter of 1,115 people outside the prefecture said the same.
+Prime Minister Fumio Kishida acknowledged this, as well as the economic inequalities that still make Okinawa one of Japan's poorest areas, in remarks at a government ceremony in Okinawa.

+"Even now, fifty years on, Okinawa still bears a heavy burden," he said.
+"We take this seriously and will do our utmost to reduce it."
+Okinawa's current governor, Denny Tamaki, noted that despite his prefecture's small area, it still hosts 70% of U.S. bases in Japan, adding: "We still haven't been able to make Okinawa an island of peace."

+In a written message, U.S. President Joe Biden - who will visit Japan next week - lauded bilateral ties and shared values.
+"I am profoundly grateful for Japan's resolute support for democracy, freedom, and the rule of law and for Okinawa's contribution to advancing these ideas," he said.

-Tensions are likely to rise given that lawmakers for the ruling Liberal Democratic Party (LDP) have said they want a commitment to more defence spending, including missiles that can hit targets on foreign soil - missiles that could be deployed on Okinawa.
-The country is revising its national security strategy this year.
-Okinawa's current governor, Denny Tamaki, would like the base footprint reduced, but plans to move some bases off Okinawa, including sending some Marines to Guam, are moving slowly.
+Tensions in Okinawa are likely to rise further given that lawmakers in Kishida's ruling Liberal Democratic Party (LDP) have said they want a commitment to more defense spending, including missiles that can hit targets on foreign soil - missiles that could be deployed on Okinawa.
+Outside the ceremony, the mood was subdued.

+"What has changed?
+Nothing much, really," one man, visiting a memorial for citizens who died in the war, told NHK.
+"We can't celebrate or be happy.
+It's just another historical marker."

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)